-ASMD@D 2014 will be organized in the spirit of previous symposia and it will be a special celebration of the 25th anniversary:
+The ASMD@D 2023 will be organized in the spirit of previous symposia:

-ASMD@D is an international rather than a national or local meeting.
-Similarly as done in the past, the organizers will and have already invited a number of internationally recognized scientists from the broader area of structural chemistry, spectroscopy, molecular dynamics, and computational chemistry as speakers.
+ASMD@Ds are international rather than national or local meetings.
+As in previous years, the organizers will invite a number of internationally recognized speakers from the broader area of structural chemistry, spectroscopy, molecular dynamics, and computational chemistry.

-We are looking forward to seeing you in Dallas March 2014.
+We look forward to seeing you in February 2023!